acicts/AnalytIQ/README.md

 # AnaltyIQ
-This is currently the Coming Soon site for AnayltIQ
+This is currently the archive site for AnayltIQ